A Prayer for Hope

 I've often wished I had never heard the words, “Your husband has cancer.”
 They are hope-sucking words.
 Those four words were the ones Xylon and I heard a few months after marriage.
 And then two more times in the years since.
-Each time the doctor has spoken them I’ve felt God whisper into the dark corners of heart time-and-again: “Just trust me.”
+Each time the doctor has spoken them I’ve felt God whisper into the dark corners of my heart time and again: “Just trust me.”

 I don’t think anyone likes hearing the phrase, “Just trust me.”
 But sometimes that is just what God requires of us.
 When I’m worried about what is going to happen next, when I’m stressed out over what the doctors results will say, or when I feel like I have no hope because I can’t see my dreams ever being reality that’s when I hear it, quiet, firm, “Just trust me.”